conp-pcno-training/SDC-LOSSLESS/setup.md

 - "First key point.
 Brief Answer to questions.
 (FIXME)"
 ---

+### Download and install MATLAB

+- You will need a fairly recent version of MATLAB (procedure tested on MATLAB 2012b and newer versions).
+For detailed installation instructions, click [here](https://www.mathworks.com/help/compiler/install-the-matlab-runtime.html).

 ### Set up Globus

 1. Open up your favourite browser and enter the [Globus][globus] website.